adisak01234/tdg-mle-movie-recommendation/README.md

 ### Serving
 The serving component runs a Flask app within a Docker container to handle requests.
 It uses the trained model to generate recommendations and interacts with a local SQLite database to fetch movie metadata and user rating history.
+The requests will be serve via HTTP API.

 ## Input & Output Examples
 the code to generate example can be found in `print_sample_result.py`